djalbat/argumentative/README.md

 The return value is a plain old JavaScript object with several properties:

 * `interpreterPath` - The first element of the `argv` array.
-This is fully qualified path of interpreter running the script, most likely a [Node](https://nodejs.org/en/) instance.
+This is fully qualified path of interpreter running the script.

 * `filePath` - The second element of the `argv` array.
 This will be the fully qualified path of the script itself.

-* `args` - An array of the remaining arguments, possibly empty if no command line arguments have been explicitly passed.
+* `args` - An array of the remaining arguments, possibly empty if no command line arguments have been passed.

 * `options` - A map of option names to their values.